|

 The current trace chunk of a given tracing session includes:

-• The stream files already written to the file system, and
+• The stream files already written to the file system, and which

-since the most recent event amongst:
+most recent event amongst:

 • The first time the tracing session was started with